Leonid Corneanu

-Leonid Corneanu (born Leonid Cornfeld; 1 January 1909, Coşniţa - 26 November 1957, Chișinău) was a Moldovan poet, playwright and folklorist.
+Leonid Corneanu (born Leonid Cornfeld; 1 January 1909, Coşniţa – 26 November 1957, Chișinău) was a Moldovan poet, playwright, and folklorist.

 Early life

-Leonid Corneanu was born in the village of Coşniţa in the Tiraspolsky Uyezd of Kherson Governorate (present-day Dubăsari District, Moldova).
+Corneanu was born in the village of Coşniţa in the Tiraspolsky Uyezd of Kherson Governorate (present-day Dubăsari District, Moldova).
 He graduated from the pedagogical institute at Tiraspol, the Shevchenko literary institute at Kharkov (1932), and obtained a doctorate from the Moscow Institute of Philosophy, Literature, and History.
 From 1936, he worked at the scientific institute of the Moldavian ASSR, and taught at the Tiraspol pedagogical institute.

 Poetic career

 Corneanu published his first poems in the journal Moldova literară in 1929, and a collection Versuri felurite (Various poems) the very next year.
 He used his birthname of Cornfeld for these publications.
 In 1933, Avânturi came out in Tiraspol.
 In 1939, he published Cântece şi poezii (Songs and poems).

 Corneanu published a book of poetry From the valley of the Dniester in 1947; there were posthumous collections Versuri (1965) and Poezii (1970).